 I arrived at the Shenzhen North Station (which was about 20 mins taxi ride from the Marriott Nanshan hotel).

-Like all things in China, everything is big big big
+Like all things in China, everything is big big big and bigger bigger bigger.

 I needed breakfast and so I went to McDonald’s.
 The whole mass of restaurants are on the second floor while the waiting area is on the first floor.